ltrgoddard/thesis/temp.markdown

 common—and arguably the least illuminating—deployment of the fatherhood metaphor in literary studies, namely the semi-Freudian model of poetic inheritance set out in Harold Bloom’s *The Anxiety of Influence* (1973).
-As far as this thesis is concerned, Prynne’s aesthetic, intellectual and ethical stance is the product of an exceptionally diverse (though differentially weighted) pool of influences, and certainly cannot be reduced to the patrilineal Pound–Olson–Prynne structure presented in works such as Mellors’s *Late Modernist Poetics*.[^486] Andrea Brady is right to point out that such models risk becoming ‘fantasies of all-male reproduction’, particularly when extended into the present.[^487] Yet, in what is perhaps itself a Freudian structure, avoidance in this thesis of the concept of fatherhood when discussing external influence has caused (or at least allowed) it to emerge in the interpretation of the internals of Prynne’s thought.
+This thesis’s focus on the context of Prynne’s early career has of course reinforced a masculine approach to his work, insofar as his educational, professional and even literary surroundings in the 1950s, ‘60s and ’70s were overwhelingly male-dominated.[^485] Even so, its contention has been that Prynne’s aesthetic, intellectual and ethical stance is the product of an exceptionally diverse (though differentially weighted) pool of influences, which certainly cannot be reduced to the patrilineal Pound–Olson–Prynne structure presented in works such as Mellors’s *Late Modernist Poetics*.[^486] Andrea Brady is right to point out that such models risk becoming ‘fantasies of all-male reproduction’, particularly when extended into the present.[^487] Yet, in what is perhaps itself a Freudian structure, avoidance in this thesis of the concept of fatherhood when discussing external influence has caused (or at least allowed) it to emerge in the interpretation of the internals of Prynne’s thought.

 It is important to insist that any unconscious concern with fatherhood in Prynne’s prose and correspondence coexists with a fully conscious and